-The trimmed version of the Fitbit Versa still comes packed with features to give fitness enthusiasts data-driven inspiration
+The Fitbit Versa Lite, despite being a trimmed version of the flagship smartwatch, still comes packed with features to give fitness enthusiasts data-driven inspiration

 Setting this wearable apart further from the Inspire HR is the fact that it looks like a watch.
 Resembling an Apple Watch more than an accessory worn beside a watch, we can comfortably wear the device throughout the day.
 More than collecting data to make sense of, the fairly large display merits a wide selection of choices to match user preferences.
 Accessible via an app, we can choose from hundreds of watch faces, ranging from data-heavy digital faces to simple analog sorts.